 Cybercrime is any criminal activity involving the use of computers, networks, connected devices, or other technology to commit illegal activities.
 The reliance on internet connectivity has facilitated an increase in the volume and pace of cybercrime activities, making these types of crimes easier to carry out due to factors such as the internet’s speed, convenience, anonymity, and lack of borders.

 For the attackers and criminals, cybercrime is a lucrative business that generates hundreds of millions in annual revenue for its operators.
-The cybercriminal network is vast, complex, and operates using the same strategies, tools and tactics as legitimate businesses.
+The cybercriminal network is vast, complex, and operates using the same strategies, infrastructure, tools and tactics as legitimate businesses.

 - Marketing and Advertising: Cybercriminals use a variety of marketing and advertising strategies to promote their products or services.
 This can include spamming, phishing, and other forms of social engineering.